aashkatanvi/contoso-revenue-analysis/README.md

 # Contoso Revenue Analysis: Revenue Decline Driven by Weak Core Channels and Inefficient Online Growth

+> End-to-end business analysis using SQL, Power BI, and Excel to diagnose drivers of revenue decline and evaluate growth sustainability.

 ## 📊 Business Problem

 Is Contoso’s revenue decline driven by weakening core channels, or is online growth masking deeper inefficiencies?